-FC Red Bull Salzburg v Bayern Munich
+Coman hits late leveller to rescue Bayern

 Post update

-Junior Chukwubuike Adamu (FC Red Bull Salzburg) wins a free kick on the left wing.
+Philipp Köhn (FC Red Bull Salzburg) wins a free kick in the defensive half.

 Post update

-Foul by Kingsley Coman (FC Bayern München).
+Foul by Marcel Sabitzer (FC Bayern München).

 Post update

-Mohamed Camara (FC Red Bull Salzburg) wins a free kick in the attacking half.
+Mohamed Camara (FC Red Bull Salzburg) wins a free kick in the defensive half.

 Post update